-As at 31 December 2020, the Group has trade receivables and contract assets from third parties amounted to \$11,316,000 and \$5,800,000, representing 10.4% and 5.4% of the total assets respectively.
-The credit worthiness of customers may be impacted by specific and/or macro-economic conditions, resulting in overdue trade receivables or recoverability of contract assets.
+As at 31 December 2021, the Group has trade receivables and contract assets from third parties amounted to \$16,240,000 and \$4,867,000, representing 13.2% and 3.9% of the total assets respectively.
+The credit worthiness of customers may be impacted by specific and/or macro-economic conditions, resulting in overdue trade receivables or uncertainty in recoverability of contract assets.
 The Group applied the simplified approach and calculated expected credit losses ("ECL") based on lifetime expected losses on all trade receivables and contract assets.

-This involves significant judgement as the expected credit losses must reflect information about past events, current conditions and forecasts of future conditions, including impact resulting from the COVID-19 pandemic.
+This involves significant judgement as the ECL must reflect information about past events, current conditions and forecasts of future conditions.
 Given the significance of the trade receivables and contract assets and significant judgement and estimations involved in the impairment assessment, we have identified this as key audit matter.